 The board of directors of our general partner has adopted a policy pursuant to which the Operating Company will distribute all of the available cash it generates each quarter to its unitholders (including us), and pursuant to which we in turn will distribute all of the available cash we receive from the Operating Company to our common unitholders.
 We expect to pay our distributions within 60 days of the end of each quarter.
 Our available cash, and the available cash of the Operating Company, for each quarter will be determined by the board of directors of our general partner following the end of such quarter.
-We expect that the Operating Company's available cash for each quarter will generally equal its Adjusted EBITDA for the quarter, less cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors may determine is appropriate, if any, and that our available cash for each quarter will generally equal our Adjusted EBITDA (which will be our proportional share of the available cash distributed by the Operating Company for the quarter), less as a result of the Tax Election, cash needed for the payment of income taxes payable by us, if any, and up to \$40,000 in preferred distributions.
+We expect that the Operating Company's available cash for each quarter will generally equal its Adjusted EBITDA for the quarter, less cash needed for debt service and other contractual obligations and fixed charges and reserves for future operating or capital needs that the board of directors may determine is appropriate, if any, and that our available cash for each quarter), less as a result of the Tax Election, cash needed for the payment of income taxes payable by us, if any, and up to \$40,000 in preferred distributions.
 We do not intend to maintain (or to cause the Operating Company to maintain) excess distribution coverage for the purpose of maintaining stability or growth in our quarterly distribution or otherwise to reserve cash for distributions.
 Further, it is our intent, subject to market conditions, to finance growth capital externally.
 The board of directors of our general partner may change the foregoing distribution policy at any time and from time to time.
 Our partnership agreement does not require us to pay cash distributions on a quarterly or other basis.